 Hopefully, this article and your own desire will be enough to motivate you to get started on your new healthy habits.

 Join us at the FF4L to get the support you need as you adopt one habit at a time.
-By taking small steps and creating achievable goals you’ll become healthier without even realizing.
+By taking small steps and creating achievable goals, you’ll become healthier without even realizing it.

 Your new friend & health coach,